Dominique Janssen: Personal life

-In 2018, Janssen married American Brandon Bloodworth and adopted his name.
-Bloodworth is a US Air Force veteran and met Janssen in London, England.
+In 2018, Janssen married Brandon Bloodworth and adopted his last name.
+Bloodworth is a US Air Force veteran and they met in London.
 He was an NCAA Division 1 track and field sprinter from California.
-He now plays American Football for the Wolfsburg Blue Wings as a running back.

-In 2020, Janssen announced that she and Bloodworth had decided to split up and she reverted to using her maiden name.
+In 2020, Janssen announced that she and Bloodworth had separated and she reverted to using her maiden name.
+She is in a relationship with German former professional footballer Patrick Platins.